 EGCG is a catechin antioxidant believed to be responsible for the majority of tea’s health benefits.
 Green tea also has numerous health benefits.
 It has been shown to reduce the risk of stroke, cognitive impairment, and osteoporosis .

 Eat Your Omega 3 Fatty Acids

 Essential fatty acids (EFAs) cannot be manufactured by the body, so they need to be ingested through your diet.
-They affect inflammation, hormones, mood, metabolism, behavior, and cellular signaling.
-Omega 3 and omega 6 fatty acids are the two fatty acids that are essential.
+Besides these 33 health benefits of omega 3 fatty acids, they also affect inflammation, hormones, mood, metabolism, behavior, and cellular signaling.
 A diet supplemented with omega 3 fatty acids improves insulin sensitivity and lowers triglyceride levels .

 Increase Your Fiber Intake